 What is spondylosis (degenerative disc disease)?

-Degeneration of the disc is medically termed spondylosis.
-Spondylosis can be diagnosed by examining an X-ray or MRI scan of the spine, where it can be visualized as a narrowing of the normal “disc space” between neighboring vertebrae.
+Degeneration of a disc is medically termed spondylosis.
+Spondylosis can be diagnosed by examining an X-ray or MRI scan of the spine, where the condition can be visualized as a narrowing of the normal “disc space” between neighboring vertebrae.
 An MRI scan also may show the loss of water content in the disc.

 When degenerative disc disease progresses

 Degeneration of the disc tissue makes the disc more susceptible to herniation and can cause local pain in the affected area.
 Disc degeneration can occur at the cervical, thoracic and lumbar levels of the spine, possibly causing pain in the affected area and radiating pain along the nerves emerging from the spinal canal.
 When disc degeneration affects the neck, it is referred to as cervical disc disease, whereas disc degeneration that affects the lumbar spine is called lumbago.
 Lumbago refers to generalized pain that is localized to the low back.
 Symptomatic lumbar disc degeneration is most common in people of working age, usually between 30 and 50.

 Your next steps…